jsminem/terraform-guardium-datastore-audit/examples/aws-mysql-rds-audit/README.md

 ## Data Flow

-1. MariaDB RDS database activity is captured by the MariaDB Audit Plugin
+1. MySQL RDS database activity is captured by the MariaDB Audit Plugin
 2. Audit logs are sent to CloudWatch Logs
 3. Guardium Universal Connector reads from CloudWatch Logs
-4. Guardium processes and analyzes the MariaDB activity
+4. Guardium processes and analyzes the MySQL activity
-5. Security teams can view and alert on MariaDB activity in Guardium
+5. Security teams can view and alert on MySQL activity in Guardium

 ## Overview

 This Terraform configuration:

-1. Configures an existing AWS MariaDB RDS instance for audit logging
+1. Configures an existing AWS MySQL RDS instance for audit logging
-2. Sets up a Universal Data Connector in Guardium to collect and analyze MariaDB audit logs from CloudWatch
+2. Sets up a Universal Data Connector in Guardium to collect and analyze MySQL audit logs from CloudWatch
 3. Enables comprehensive monitoring of database operations, user activity, and access patterns

 ## Prerequisites